Enrol with Us

 There is no stationery shop on campus, we encourage you to make use of the stationery specials at retail establishments.

-Year 7 and Year 8 Stationery
+Junior School – Year 7 and 8 Stationery Information

-Year 9 and Year 10 Stationery
+Junior School – Year 9 and 10 Stationery Information

-Senior School Year 11-13 Stationery
+Senior School – Year 11-13 Stationery Information

 If you have any questions regarding enrolment, stationery etc, please contact Reception on 07 542 0676.